 1. If a student has the two disabilities of deafness and blindness, the student must be classified as having deaf-blindness and not developmental delay or multiple disabilities.
-The LEA shall notify the State Deaf-Blind Census state deaf blind census of all students who have both visual and hearing disabilities.
+The LEA shall notify the State Deaf-Blind Census of all students who have both visual and hearing disabilities.